 OK.
 Let me come back to this graph.

 And I'll have to see why.

-If we can express it, as, in terms of squares, because that's what we know for any x and y, whatever, if we're squaring something we certainly are not negative.
+If we can express it, as, in terms of squares, positive? because that's what we know for any x and y, whatever, if we're squaring something we certainly are not negative.